vineethdhagey/anamolydetection/README.md

 ## 📞 Contact

+This project was developed by : **Vineeth Dhagey**,

-For questions or collaborations, please open an issue or reach out to the maintainers.
+For questions or collaborations, please open an issue or reach out to me.

 ---